Yunmen Wenyan: Advanced Zen-studies

 While Yunmen had received his teacher's seal of approval, he nevertheless did not become abbot, probably because he had only stayed there for 4 or 5 years.
 When Xuefeng Yicun died, Yunmen began travelling and visited quite a number of monasteries, cementing his reputation as a Chan master.

 During a subsequent visit to the tomb of the Sixth Patriarch in Guangdong, Yunmen eventually joined (c.
 911 CE) the monastery of Rumin Chanshi/Ling-shu Ju-min, who died in 918 CE.
 They became great friends.
 With his death, Yunmen became head priest of the Lingshu monastery on Mount Lingshu.

-In this Five Dynasties and Ten Kingdoms period, the T'ang dynasty was greatly weakened, and entire sections of the empire had broken away.
+In this Five Dynasties and Ten Kingdoms period, the Tang dynasty was greatly weakened, and entire sections of the empire had broken away.
 The South was peaceful and developed, but the "North was torn by the ravages of war".
 The area of Southern China where Yunmen lived broke free during the rebellion of Huang Chao, a viceroy of the Liu family.
 Eventually, the Liu family became the rulers of the Southern Han (918–978) kingdom during the Five Dynasties and Ten Kingdoms period.
 The ruler, Liu Yan, visited the monastery for Rumin's cremation (as Liu often sought Rumin's advice), and met Yunmen.